-In this paper, we analyze the dynamics and spectra of fluxes of different ion components ( $H^+$ , $H^+$ , $O^+$ ) in suprathermal energy range (45-700 keV) during dipolarizations in the near-Earth magnetotail (X > -17 RE) according to Cluster/RAPID observations made in 2001-2005.
-By using superposed epoch analysis we show that the increase in the suprathermal ion fluxes ( $H^+$ , $H^+$ , $H^+$ , $H^+$ ) started ~1 min before the onset of dipolarizations, and the fluxes continued to grow during ~1 min after the onset.
-The fact that the fluxes of different ion components started to increase simultaneously and the duration of the flux growth is similar for ion of different masses can be related to the contraction of magnetic flux tubes during dipolarization.
+the near-Earth magnetotail $(X > -17R{\rm E})$ according to Cluster/RAPID observations made in 2001-2005.
+By using superposed epoch analysis we show that the increase in the suprathermal ion fluxes (H+, He+, O+) started $\sim 1$ min before the onset of dipolarizations, and the fluxes continued to grow for $\sim 1$ min after the onset.
+The fact that the fluxes of different ion components started to increase simultaneously and the duration of the flux growth is similar for ions of different masses can be related to the contraction of magnetic flux tubes during dipolarization.
 The contraction of magnetic flux tubes can lead to the increase in ion density, which, in turn, leads to the flux increase.
 However, our observations demonstrate that the spectral index $\gamma$ started to decrease almost simultaneously with the flux increase.
 But, unlike the behavior of ion fluxes, the decrease in $\gamma$ was observed during different time intervals for different types of ions.
-Namely, for protons, the decrease in $\gamma$ was observed during ~ 1 min after the onset, while for $H^+$ and $H^+$ ions the $\gamma$ was decreasing during ~ 3 min and ~ 5 min after the onset respectively.
+Namely, for protons, the decrease in $\gamma$ was observed for $\sim 1 \min$ after the onset, while for He+ and O+ ions the $\gamma$ decreased for $\sim$ 3 and $\sim$ 5 min after the onset respectively.

-The decrease in $\gamma$ indicates the presence of non-adiabatic acceleration of different ion components during dipolarization.
-Indeed if ion acceleration were adiabatic the spectral index should be almost constant (e.g. Pan et al., 2012).
-However, in all dipolarization events from our data base we observed strong negative variations of $\gamma$ in the limited energy range for all ion components.
+The decrease in $\gamma$ indicates the presence of nonadiabatic acceleration of different ion components during dipolarization.
+Indeed if the ion acceleration were adiabatic the spectral index should be almost constant (e.g., Pan et al., 2012).
+However, in all dipolarization events from our database we observed strong negative variations of $\gamma$ in the limited energy range for all ion components.
 For O+ ions these variations were in ~ 2.5 times larger than for light ions.
-The amplitude of the negative variations of $\gamma$ and the duration of $\gamma$ decrease demonstrate that oxygen ions experience stronger nonadiabatic acceleration than light ions (H+ and He+).
-Other important spectral features in favor of nonadiabatic acceleration mechanism are flattening of ion spectra and the formation of bulges in a finite energy range.
+The amplitude of the negative variations of $\gamma$ and the duration of the $\gamma$ decrease demonstrate that oxygen ions experience stronger nonadiabatic acceleration than light ions (H+ and He+).
+Other important spectral features in favor of a nonadiabatic acceleration mechanism are the flattening of ion spectra and the formation of bulges in a finite energy range.

-Theoretical studies and modeling of ion acceleration in a single DF were performed in many papers before (e.g. Ukhorski et. al. 2013, Perri et al., 2009; Greco et al., 2010).
-It was shown that the efficiency of charged particles acceleration depends not only on the amplitude of electric field associated with the DF, but also on the spatial structure of this field and the particular location of particle arrival into the acceleration region (Artemyev et. al, 2015).
-Greco et. al. (2014) showed that the DF propagating earthward has a complex 2D electric field structure, which is defined by the front propagation velocity ( $V_f$ ) and the following spatial scales: magnetic ramp thickness ( $l_f$ ) and the DF width ( $L_f$ ).
-It was also shown that the acceleration of charged particles also depends on the initial energy and mass of ions (Greco et. al 2015).
-Thus, heavy ions (O+) should experience more efficient acceleration than light ions.
-According to their estimations the characteristic energy gain for H+ ions is ~ 20 - 80 keV, for He+ - ~ 20 - 140 keV and for O+ -~ 40 - 240 keV, in dependence on the DF velocity ranged from 200 to 800 km/s.
+Theoretical studies and modeling of ion acceleration in a single DF were performed in many papers before (e.g., Ukhorski et al., 2013; Perri et al., 2009; Greco et al., 2010).
+It was shown that the efficiency of charged-particle acceleration depends not only on the amplitude of the electric field associated with the DF, but also on the spatial structure of this field and the particular location of particle arrival into the acceleration region (Artemyev et al., 2015).
+Greco et al. (2014) showed that the DF propagating earthward has a complex 2-D electric field structure, which is defined by the front propagation velocity ( $V{\rm f}$ ) and the following spatial scales: